evidentlyai/evidently/README.md

 The ```show()``` method has the argument ```mode```, wich can take the following options:

-* **auto** - the default optoins.
+* **auto** - the default optoin.
 Ideally, you will not need to specify the value for ```mode``` and use the default.
-But, if it does not work (in case we failed to determine the environement automatically), consider setting the correct value explicitly.
+But, if it does not work (in case we failed to determine the environment automatically), consider setting the correct value explicitly.
 * **nbextention** - to show the UI using nbextension.
 Use this option to display dashboards in jupyter notebooks (should work automatically).
 * **inline** - to insert the UI directly into the cell.
 Use this option for Google Colab, Kaggle Kernels and Deepnote.
 For Google Colab this should work automatically, for **Kaggle Kernels** and **Deepnote** option should be specified explicitly.